The Real Cost of HOA Documents: A Breakdown by Document Type

 The Bottom Line

-HOA document costs are a meaningful part of closing expenses, especially for condo transactions in multi-association communities.
-The total can easily reach $1,500-$3,000+ between document fees, transfer fees, and capital contributions.
+HOA document costs are a real part of closing expenses, especially for condo transactions in multi-association communities.
+The total can easily hit $1,500 to $3,000+ between document fees, transfer fees, and capital contributions.